calini/uom-notes/COMP27112/1-intro/index.md

 ## GLUT
 * GL Utility Toolkit (GLUT)
-* OpenGL does not handle interaction devices
+* OpenGL does not handle interaction devices, GLUT does
 * Interaction
     * interaction with mouse and keyboard
     * simple menu system